-The Physical Therapist Assistant Student Association (PTASA) is open to all students enrolled in the Physical Therapist Assistant program.
+The Clarkson College Student Physical Therapist Assistant Association (CCSPTAA) is open to all students enrolled in the Physical Therapist Assistant program.
 This organization is designed to encourage students to participate in professional and community activities that are educational as well as to allow the students an opportunity to promote their profession.

 The pre-professional organization for students enrolled in the Radiologic Technology or Medical Imaging programs is the Radiologic Technology Student Association (RTSA).
 This organization encourages student involvement in professional activities and promotes professional development at local, regional and national levels.

 Clarkson College Student Ambassadors are students selected to assist the Admissions office with recruitment and special College events.
 Examples of their work include: Clarkson College Experiece, campus tours, student activity events and local recruiting events.
 Student Ambassadors help welcome prospective students and their families to Clarkson College.

 Who is eligible to become a Student Ambassador?